git-ruthvik/swappy/README.md

 - [ ] Option for selecting number of Camera Inputs
 - [ ] Selecting Primary camera
 - [ ] Stream to OBS Studio or other 3rd party services(Zoom, Microsoft Teams, Google Meet, etc.)
+- [ ] Adding Pinch-To-Zoom on face
+- [ ] Stream Enhancement with Pre-Processing brightness and contrast to make potato webcams on laptops usable.
 ---
 ## NOTE
 This code currently supports 3 cameras and will fail when run if number of cameras is less than 3 or greater.